 Investing in small cap companies can significantly contribute to the diversification of your portfolio.
 Even though small stocks have a higher risk than larger ones, their correlation to the overall market is lower.
 A small blend strategy has 0.86 correlation to the overall US stock market and 0.56 to the broader international stock market.

 A correlation equal to 1 shows the highest strength of the relationship between two asset categories.
 In the case of small cap, the correlation of 0.86 shows a weaker link with the overall market.
 Small cap prices does not fluctuate in the same magnitude and pace as the large cap companies.
 While there is some influence by S&P 500, they follow an independent path.

-How to invest in small cap companies
+How to invest in small cap stocks

 You can invest in small size companies by buying them directly on the open market.
 There are over 2,000 listed small size companies in various industries and stages of their business cycle.
 Naturally, you cannot invest in all 2,000 stocks.
 You have to find a way to narrow down your criteria and select stocks based on certain factors.
 Very few small companies have analyst coverage.
 Therefore investing in small caps stocks will require doing your own research, analysis, and valuation.